Warda-Syeda/matlabMRICourse/part_one_understanding_data_structures.md

 {% codesnippet "./mCode/p1.m", lines="3:9" %}{% endcodesnippet %}

+Alternatively, the function 'struct' creates a structure array

 It is possible to have an array of structures.

 {% codesnippet "./mCode/p1.m", lines="3:11" %}{% endcodesnippet %}